raelgc/dapp_project6/README.md

 - Truffle version: `v5.1.63`
 - Truffle Wallet Prodiver: `1.0.17`

+## Requirements

+If not installed, install `truffle` running the below command in a terminal:

+    npm install -g truffle

 ## Install

-If not installed, install `truffle`:

-    npm install -g truffle

-Then install other packages:
+Then install required packages, running a terminal:

     npm install